MCR-Digital/apprentice-boot-camp-fundamentals-1/docs/_posts/0000-03-01-object-orientation.md

 Note:
 Needs a better diagram, but the point is here that these concepts are not distinct, there is often quite a lot of overlap between these language features.

+--

+## Discussion: What is Object Orientation trying to achieve?

+* What is hard to do without OOP?
+* What are the potential benefits?
+* If we didn’t use OOP, what might happen to our code?
+* In short: what is the point?

+Note: Could use Miro or Slido for this, and could be in breakout rooms if we want discussion or just solo if they add stickies to Miro

+--

+## Language support

++ Different languages have different approaches
++ Best to stick with what is idiomatic to your language & community
++ Concepts are relevant on some level to all code
++ If your approach has the same outcome, it’s all good

+Note: Explain idiomatic: using, containing, or denoting expressions that are natural to a native speaker.

+--

+## OO in JavaScript

++ Seen as a little different to Java and C# (for example)
++ Supports (at least) three ways to do the same thing:
+  + Prototypical inheritance (inheriting from another object)
+  + Class based inheritance
+  + Module based composition

+Note: this may be one more than most languages
+  This means there is confusion about what is idiomatic in JS, but class based and prototypical inheritance may be rarer